 3. What’s the Minimum Deposit Amount?

-This depends on both your deposit method and the rules and regulations of your online sportsbook you use.
+This depends on both your deposit method and the rules and regulations of the online sportsbook you use.
 We’ve written a detailed guide on both the minimum deposit and minimum bet amounts permitted at the various online sportsbooks we review and recommend.

 4. Is Depositing Legal?

 Yes, it is legal to deposit at your online sportsbook.
-However, the question of legality is much too complicated to be answered in a couple paragraphs.
+However, the question of legality is much too complicated to be answered in a couple of paragraphs.
 The most important fact to keep in mind is that, in the United States, no one has ever been prosecuted for using an online sportsbook.

 If you want a definitive answer to the legality of online sports betting, check out our detailed dive on why betting and depositing at online sportsbooks is absolutely legal.

 Curious as to some of the legal history of betting on sports in the United States?
 We wrote an entire three-part series on it, beginning with the American origins of sports betting.